 It was nothing but a big, homely metal thing… Everybody said it had the spirit of Chicago.
 And from thousands of miles away, accidentally or on purpose, Picasso captured it.

 Pablo Picasso himself never visited Chicago, or America for that matter, but he has footprints all over the city.
-Perhaps the reason why he never visited the city, even during the grand inauguration of the sculpture, is because of his strong opinions about communism.
+Perhaps he never visited the city, even during the grand inauguration of the sculpture, because of his strong opinions about communism.
 Since it was in the 1940s – the height of the Cold War, he wasn’t allowed in the United States.